CompassLabs/docs/docs/8_Visualization.md

 Dojo provides an interactive simulation dashboard to visualize your runs 👓.

-You can launch the simulation dashboard with separate Python script like this:
+You can launch the simulation dashboard with a separate Python script like this:
 <CodeBlock file="start_dashboard.py" snippet_name={"1"}/>

 Note that in this case the dashboard has been launched on port `8051`.
 If you run multiple simulations at the same time, each dashboard must run on its own port.